cdonovick/375/README.md

-standard.h shall include the following:
+functions.h shall include the following:

     All function prototypes for the functions in functions.cpp